mufkuw/m-paperless/docs/setup.md

 Paperless provides an interactive installation script to setup a Docker Compose installation.
-The script asks for a couple configuration options, and will then create the necessary configuration files, pull the docker image, start Paperless-ngx and create your superuser account.
+The script asks for a couple configuration options, and will then create the necessary configuration files, pull the docker image, start M-Paperless and create your superuser account.
 The script essentially automatically performs the steps described in [Docker setup](#docker).

 1. Make sure that Docker and Docker Compose are [installed](https://docs.docker.com/engine/install/){:target="\_blank"}.